csin16/CheynePaulSincioco-Sincioco-Cheyne-Paul-DG.--PA_1/README.md

 ```
 2. __EMOTICON PROBLEM: Create a function that changes specific words into emoticons.
 Given a sentence as a string, replace the words smile, grin, sad and mad with their corresponding emoticon:__

-__Code Description__: This problem also shows a use of a user-defined function.
+__Code Description__: This problem also shows the use of a user-defined function.
 The code displays the use of a dictionary to store data in pairs.
-With the use of
+With the use of .split() to split each word in a phrase, and an  if-else loop to sort statements in the phrase that fit the condition.